 Join us for

 Sloan Visit Day, November 9-10, 2017!

-Register for Sloan Visit Day featuring keynote speakers, alumni panels, student panels, a diversity breakfast, and more!
+Register for Sloan Visit Day featuring industry speakers, alumni panels, student panels, a roundtable meal, and more!
 Students who have been admitted to Sloan prior to October 28 will have hotel, shuttle, and most meals included in visit.
 By pre-registration only.
 Prospective students may attend on a space availability-basis only and will have most meals included in visit (students will need to take care of hotel expenses).

 Arrange a campus visit: